jimbeveridge/flutter_flux/README.md

 ### Store

 A `Store` is a repository and manager of app state.
-The base `Store` class provided by `f_flux` should be extended to fit the needs of your app and its data.
+The base `Store` class provided by `flutter_flux` should be extended to fit the needs of your app and its data.
 App state may be spread across many independent stores depending on the complexity of the app and your desired app architecture.